• Skip to primary navigation

 Salty Bourbon Millionaire Bars

-Sweet-tart, homemade raspberry jam is swirled into a creamy cheesecake topping and swirled into a dense, fudgy brownie.
+Homemade raspberry jam swirled into a creamy cheesecake and swirled into fudgy brownies

 Print Recipe Pin Recipe